Keykor/EvRecorder/README.md

 3. 📄 Select the `manifest.json` file
 4. ⚙️ **Configure server URL and user ID** (required for capture to work)
 5. 🌐 Start browsing to capture events

+> **Note**: For Firefox production, the extension needs to be signed by Mozilla.
+For Chrome Web Store, Edge Add-ons, and Opera Add-ons, upload the same package.

 ## 🖥️ Server Integration